Country selection

 As per the ClinDrugTrialGCP, PharmLaw-VNM, DecreeMOH, and ASTTReg, Vietnam’s Ministry of Health (MOH) is the regulatory authority responsible for clinical trial approvals, registration, oversight, and inspections.
 The MOH grants permission for clinical trials to be conducted in Vietnam.

-As indicated in DecreeMOH, the MOH is a governmental agency whose mission is to oversee all aspects of public health care management and protection for the Vietnamese population.
+As indicated in DecreeMOH, the MOH is a governmental agency whose mission is to oversee public health care management and protection for the Vietnamese population.
 With regard to pharmaceuticals, the MOH’s activities include, but are not limited to, formulating and promulgating legal documents, regulations, and national standards; granting and withdrawing pharmaceutical practice certificates; and issuing certificates of eligibility, registration permits, medicine import/export permits, and certificates of good manufacturing practice (GMP).

 The ClinDrugTrialGCP and ASTTReg specify that the MOH’s Administration of Science, Technology and Training (ASTT) is responsible for managing the clinical trial review process.
 As per the ClinTrialSup, the MOH’s ASTT is also responsible for registering contract research organizations (CROs) that support clinical studies and provide other research services.
 (See the ClinTrialSup for detailed information on clinical trial research support activities and the related registration forms.)